Chairperson: Dr. Cynthia Smith

 allele name: viable dominant spotting

 Names of genes should be brief, and convey accurate information about the gene.
+When a definitive human ortholog exists, gene names should also agree with human gene names when practical.
 The name should not convey detailed information about the gene or assay used; this can be associated with the gene in publications or databases.
 While the gene name should ideally be informative as to the function or nature of the gene, care should be taken to avoid putting inaccurate information in the name.
 For example, a "liver-specific protein" may be shown by subsequent studies to be expressed elsewhere.

 A gene name should:

-Blr1 Burkitt lymphoma receptor 1 Acly ATP citrate lyase
+Wt1 Wilms tumor 1 homolog Acly ATP citrate lyase

 Shh sonic hedgehog